 David Steib is the language access director at Ayuda.
 The Language Access Program trains interpreters, educates service providers, advocates for enforcement and amendment of local and federal language access laws, and arranges interpretation and translation for dozens of nonprofits throughout the DC metropolitan area.

-Prior to Ayuda, David was the assistant director of the Office of Public Interest at American University Washington College of Law.
-He serves on the boards of the DC Language Access Coalition and the Washington Council of Lawyers.
+Prior to his joining Ayuda, David was the assistant director of the Office of Public Interest at American University Washington College of Law.
+He serves on the Language Access Advisory Committee of the DC Courts and on the board of the Washington Council of Lawyers.
 David received a JD from Georgetown University Law Center.
 He earned his BA in Spanish and Theater Studies from Yale University.

 Susannah the managing immigration attorney of the DC office.
 She is a native New Yorker and a graduate of the University of Texas School of Law.
 After law school she worked for Catholic Charities of Central Texas, where she handled family based immigration matters, humanitarian visa applications, and deportation defense, focusing on remedies for juveniles.
 She moved to Walker Gates Vela, a small immigration law firm, to expand her removal defense practice.
 In this role, she handled criminal immigration matters and continued to assist clients pursuing humanitarian relief before the Immigration Courts, as well as representing clients in family based immigration cases, naturalization, DACA, and other visa applications.
 She has presented numerous CLEs on topics ranging from immigration law for criminal defenders to special immigrant juvenile status (SIJS) procedures and is a volunteer mentor to attorneys handling SIJS cases in Texas family and immigration courts.

-Christina Wilkes is a partner at Grossman Law, LLC, an immigration law firm in Bethesda, Maryland, which she joined in 2012.
-Christina’s practice focuses on family and humanitarian based immigration, deportation defense and appeals.
+Christina Wilkes is the founder of Wilkes Legal, LLC an immigration law firm in Takoma Park, Maryland providing comprehensive and compassionate representation in family and humanitarian based immigration, deportation defense and appeals.
 Christina has been practicing immigration law since 2004; she has been in private practice since 2012, and before that she was with Ayuda.
 During her tenure at Ayuda, Christina wore many hats.
 She founded and directed the Children’s Project from 2005-2008, served as interim executive director from late 2008-2009, and legal director from 2008-2012.
 She was inducted to Ayuda’s Hall of Fame in 2014 in recognition of her critical impact on Ayuda.
 She is a graduate of the George Washington University Law School and Smith College and she is fluent in Spanish.

 Diego Marquez joined General Electric Company as sanction attorney in spring 2015.
 Prior to this, he was with Alston & Bird LLP for seven years as a senior associate in the International Trade & Regulatory Group in the Washington, DC, office.
 He advised clients on a wide range of legislative, public policy and regulatory matters, specializing on issues pertaining to international trade, federal elections and government ethics.
 He also managed the pro bono practice at Alston & Bird, focusing primarily on asylum work and other immigration law matters.